Last Updated on January 9, 2023 by Andrew Pirie

 SPORTDiscus, Web of Science, CINAHL, and PubMed were searched for Achilles tendon

-injury risk factors related to vertical, leg and joint stiffness in running athletes.
+injury risk factors related to the vertical, leg, and joint stiffness in running athletes.

 Increased braking force and low surface stiffness, which were clearly associated with increased risk of Achilles tendon injuries, were also associated with increased lower body stiffness.

 High arches and increased vertical and propulsive forces were protective for Achilles tendon injuries and were also associated with increased lower body stiffness.

 Risk factors for Achilles tendon injuries that had unclear associations were also investigated.
 While evidence trending towards an increase in leg stiffness and a decrease in ankle stiffness being detrimental to Achilles tendon health.

 Few studies have investigated the link between lower body stiffness and Achilles injury.
 High stiffness is potentially associated with risk factors for Achilles tendon injuries, although some of the evidence is controversial.

 Prospective injury studies are needed to confirm this relationship.
 Large amounts of high-intensity or high-speed work or running on soft surfaces such as sand may increase Achilles’ injury risk.

-Coaches and clinicians working with athletes with new or reoccurring injuries should consider training practices of the athlete and recommend reducing speed or sand running if loading is deemed to be excessive.
+Coaches and clinicians working with athletes with new or reoccurring injuries should consider the athlete’s training practices and recommend reducing speed or sand running if loading is deemed to be excessive.

 PLEASE SHARE THIS ARTICLE

 Andrew was elected Vice President of the Association of Track and Field Statisticians in 2020 after being a member for 7 years.